mdubinko/Fluke-BE860-series-restoration/README.md

 The latter connector has a center-pin solder nub about 1.4mm in diameter, and can be gently swaged into the end of a ID 1.3 or 1.35mm connector with a vise and rubber mallet.

-The lower center conductor might start to push out the back, which might require physical support while convincing the two pieces together.
+The lower center conductor might start to push out the back, and so might require physical support while convincing the two pieces together.
 And the black plastic insulating ring might break off, in which case some JB-Weld will do the trick.
 (Yes, this is non-conductive)